madfam-io/plinto/.serena/memories/comprehensive_feature_inventory.md

 ## CONCLUSION

-Plinto platform demonstrates 95%+ feature completeness across all core identity management domains.
+Janua platform demonstrates 95%+ feature completeness across all core identity management domains.
 The platform is production-ready with enterprise-grade security, compliance, performance, and developer experience.
 All major features are fully implemented with comprehensive testing and monitoring capabilities.